aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/icssstylesheet/insertrule/_index.md

 ---
 title: ICSSStyleSheet.InsertRule
 second_title: Aspose.SVG for .NET API Reference
-description: ICSSStyleSheet method.
+description: ICSSStyleSheet InsertRule method.
 Used to insert a new rule into the style sheet.
 The new rule now becomes part of the cascade
 type: docs
 weight: 40
 url: /net/aspose.svg.dom.css/icssstylesheet/insertrule/